-The Ultimate Introduction to Self-Coaching
+The Ultimate Guide To Self-Coaching Techniques

 If you're like most coaches, you've always known -- somewhere deep inside -- that you were born to coach.